 On the Settings page you can adjust the shadows used on the Logon screen's button and text.

 Before you head to the discussion area to ask me why I am so excited about a program that performs such a simple task, let me explain.

 When I first saw Window Flip3D and other cool animated effects such as the Live Taskbar in early versions of Windows 7, I was excited at the prospect that the Windows 7 developers would build more such 3D animated features into the operating system in order to really show off the capabilities of the Windows Presentation Foundation.
 But they never did.
 And then to see something as nicely designed as Windows 7 Logon Background Changer, well, it makes you wonder what could have been.

 Just imagine other features in the operating system that could have been more exciting if they were programmed with a Windows Presentation Foundation-based user interface like the one in Windows 7 Logon Background Changer?
 For instance, take a look at the Personalization tool in the Control Panel.
 Imagine how different it could have been to select Desktop Background, Windows Color, or screen saver from a Windows Presentation Foundation-based user interface.
 How about looking at photos in the Pictures Library?

 What's your take?

 Have you used the manual technique to change the Logon wallpaper?
 Will you use the Windows 7 Logon Background Changer?
-As always, if you have comments or information to share about this topic, please take a moment to drop by the TechRepublic Community Forums and let us hear from you.
+As always, if you have comments or information to share about this topic, please take a moment to participate in the discussion thread below.

 Greg Shultz is a freelance Technical Writer.
 Previously, he has worked as Documentation Specialist in the software industry, a Technical Support Specialist in educational industry, and a Technical Journalist in the computer publishing industry.